nalmadi/nalmadi.github.io/_posts/2023-09-24-student-interview-kelly.md

 Photo by Kelly Putnam '24

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
-The series aims to facilitate knowledge sharing among students on topics such as internships, jobs, entrepreneurship, and graduate school.
+The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Kelly Putnam '24, who will tell us about her experience as a Software Engineering intern at The Jackson Laboratory.
+Today, I have the pleasure of talking to Kelly Putnam '24, who will tell us about her recent experience as a Software Engineering intern at The Jackson Laboratory.